cyberark/secretless-broker/demos/k8s-demo/README.md

 1. A **Security Admin** who handles secrets, and has sole access to those secrets
 2. An **Application Developer** with no access to secrets.

-**As the security admin:**

-1. Create a PostgreSQL database
-1. Create a DB user for the application
-1. Add that user's credentials to Kubernetes Secrets
-1. Configure Secretless to connect to PostgreSQL using those credentials

-**As the application developer:**

-1. Configure the application to connect to PostgreSQL via Secretless
-1. Deploy the application and the Secretless sidecar To accomplish this, we are going to do the following:

 ## Prerequisites

 + A running Kubernetes cluster (you can use